nxin/nixin-cli/README.md

 sourcemaps

 and, parallelly:
-- compile your JS browserify files to one unified file and uglified JS file removing sourcemaps
+- compile your JS browserify files to one unified file and uglified and obfuscated JS file removing sourcemaps

 ``` bash